areum-choe/areum-choe/README.md

-👋hello!
+👋 Hello!
-I am Areum who is interested in data analysis.
+I am Areum Choi who is interested in data analysis.

 While majoring in data science in college, I gained knowledge of Python, R, and SQL, and am currently gaining practical experience as a data analyst.